broyeztony/ford-solidity-parser/README.md

 ```

 This repository is a fork of https://github.com/broyeztony/ford-lang-parser to include EVM semantics
-as an attempt to provide an alternative to https://soliditylang.org/ and https://docs.vyperlang.org/en/stable/
+as an attempt to provide an alternative to https://soliditylang.org/ and https://docs.vyperlang.org/en/stable/ programming languages
+to develop EVM-compatible smart contracts

 # Run the unit-tests
 ```shell